The-Duchess/CS350-Summer2015/assignment4.md

 - input: requirements x, y, z | x is a number of X material and similar for y and z
 - output: minimum collection of conglomerates as an array A..H
+- complexity: O(3n) or O(n)

+> description: using preferred high adds first we add to a total (such that we do not exceed the requirements) in the largest increments thus minimizing the number of conglomerates we use.

       def calc ← x, y, z